drdevinhopkins/node-red-with-conversation/README.md

 You can view a [demo][demo_url] of this app.

-## Before you begin

-* Create a Bluemix account
-    * [Sign up](https://console.ng.bluemix.net/registration/?target=/catalog/%3fcategory=watson) in Bluemix, or use an existing account.
-Your account must have available space for at least 1 app and 1 service.
-* Make sure that you have the following prerequisites installed:
-    * The [Node.js](https://nodejs.org/#download) runtime, including the [npm][npm_link] package manager
-    * The [Cloud Foundry][cloud_foundry] command-line client

-      Note: Ensure that you Cloud Foundry version is up to date

-## Installing locally

-If you want to modify the app or use it as a basis for building your own app, install it locally.
-You can then deploy your modified version of the app to the Bluemix cloud.

-### Getting the files

-Use GitHub to clone the repository locally, or [download the .zip file](https://github.com/watson-developer-cloud/conversation-simple/archive/master.zip) of the repository and extract the files.

 ### Setting up the Conversation service

 You can use an exisiting instance of the Conversation service.
 Otherwise, follow these steps.